lambjames18/EDSR-PyTorch-Greyscale1D/README.md

 CONDA ENV: `conda create -n edsr python pytorch numpy scikit-image imageio matplotlib tqdm opencv`

+- Looks like the folder with images needs two subfolders: HR and LR_bicubic, these delineate the ground truth and experimental data for training
+- src/data/srdata.py line 89 specifies "png" as the extension.
+We likely need to change this to "tif".
+Not sure what the downstream affects are of this chage though.
+- Need to look for any specification of channels so that we enforce greyscale.

 # EDSR-PyTorch (Below is from the original repository)

 **About PyTorch 1.1.0**